acmumn/website/content/_index.md

 ### Who can be a member?

 Membership is open to anyone and everyone who's interested in computing.
 Enrollment at the University of Minnesota, Twin Cities, or even as a student in general is not required.
-The cost of membership is $5 per semester.
-The easiest way to get involved to drop by our room (Keller 2-204,) especially during our open houses 15:00-17:00 on Thursdays.
+[Learn more about what membership gets you](/room).
+The easiest way to get involved to drop by our room (Keller 2-204,) especially during our open houses 16:00-18:00 on Tuesdays.
+Yearly membership is **free** for those that have attended two [events](/events) (open houses and officer meetings count!)
+Simply walk in the door and we'll be keeping track.

+Alternatively, for people that are unable to attend events, we offer membership for a fee.
 To pay your membership fee, use one of the following e-payment links and email your receipt to `acm@umn.edu`:  [semester](https://z.umn.edu/acmsm) ($5) or [year](https://z.umn.edu/acmam) ($10).
-[Learn more about what membership gets you](/room).